 The website 21 Day Hero claims that morning routines like Tim’s are one of the things that many successful people have in common.
 They looked at the routines of 60 successful and productive people and found that there were similarities in what they all do in the morning: 86% wake up before 7am, and common morning activities include exercise, meditation, practising gratitude, and reading books or newspapers.
 However, most of them stay away from social media first thing in the morning.

 Reaching for your phone when you wake up means that you are letting other people and social media apps dictate what you think and feel at the beginning of the day.
 Learning expert Jim Kwik says that the first hour of the day is the time that you can have the most influence on, but by checking your phone, you’re giving away your power and training yourself to respond.
 For example, checking emails means you’re more likely to react to other people’s demands, he says, and the dopamine hit that you get from social media is changing your brain to be more distracted.
-Jim doesn’t touch his phone for the first hour of the day, but his morning routine does include meditation, making a to-do list with 3 goals he wants to achieve, and even a to-feel list, writing down what he wants to feel that day so that he can design his day to make sure he feels what he wants to feel.
+Jim doesn’t touch his phone for the first hour of the day, but his morning routine does include meditation, making a to-do list with 3 goals he wants to achieve, and even a to-feel list, writing down what he wants to feel that day.

 Morning routines may also be playing a part in how productive and focused some of the leaders in the tech world are.
 Mark Zuckerberg does check social media first thing, but also, to avoid wasting time thinking about what to wear, he apparently wears the same outfit every day: a grey t-shirt and jeans.
 Twitter CEO Jack Dorsey wakes up at 5am, meditates and has a workout.
 But the most interesting morning ritual may have belonged to Steve Jobs.
 In a 2005 speech, Jobs said that every morning he looked in the mirror and asked himself, ‘If today were the last day of my life, would I want to do what I am about to do today?’
 He said that he had been asking that same question since he was 17, and added that whenever the answer to that question was ‘no’ for too many days, he knew that he needed to change something.